Troubleshoot wireless network connection problems in 10 steps

 - Unfortunately, drivers can still wreak havoc on whether a Windows machine will perform well on Wi-Fi.
 Even with Windows updates turned on, most hardware drivers do not automatically refresh.
 Check the drivers for your wireless adapter, BIOS and chipset for freshness.
 All three can cause problems.

-- If you are connecting to an enterprise secure WLAN, something as simple as time and date inaccuracies can prevent wireless authentication.
+- If you are connecting to a secure enterprise WLAN, something as simple as time and date inaccuracies can prevent wireless authentication.
 Make sure yours are right.

-- Enterprise secure networks are far more complicated than those simply using a password or pre-share key.
-Several settings may have to be configured and possibly even a certificate loaded on your client device before you can connect.
+- Secure enterprise networks are far more complicated than simply using a password or pre-share key.
+Several settings may have to be configured, and even a certificate loaded on your client device, before you can connect.
 Business networks are frequently concerned with authentication, strong encryption and logging details of every connection for auditing and troubleshooting purposes.
 This greatly increases the complexity of getting individual client devices onboarded.
-See if your network administrators provide a configuration tool or written instructions on getting configured, or you'll likely stay dead in the water.
+See if your network administrators provide a configuration tool or written instructions on getting configured, or you'll likely stay disconnected from the network.